Olympia Provisions Pork Sourcing Information

 Where does our pork currently come from?

 We source our pork from a variety of farms, including Malheur River Meats, Heritage Foods, Pederson’s, Coleman Ranch and more.
-Currently, 93% of our pork comes from farms that are 3rd party audited is are antibiotic-free, hormone-free, and humanely raised*.
-By 2020, we will have 100% of our pork come from 3rd party audited farms.
-These farms are located throughout the United States, but we are currently working on developing the structure to be able to buy locally.
+Currently, 99.5% of our pork comes from farms that are 3rd party audited and is antibiotic free, hormone free, and humanely raised*.
+These farms are located throughout the United States, but we are currently working on developing the structure to be able to buy locally for 2021.

 *humanely raised is defined differently depending on the verification the farm